holstrater/holstrater.github.io/_posts/2020-05-04-pwnlab_init.md

 192.168.56.115  08:00:27:b2:5c:1d      1      60  PCS Systemtechnik GmbH
 ```

-I then ran an nmap scan against the target's IP address `192.168.56.115` to find out more about the target.
-I used the `-sS`, `-A`, `-n` and `-oA` options because in my opinion these serve a good general purpose with relatively quick but useful results.
-However, since this way of scanning made me initially miss a crucial port during my latest writeup [Gaining access to Stapler (VulnHub)](https://holstrater.github.io/stapler/), I now added the `-p-` option.
+I then ran an `nmap` scan against the target's IP address `192.168.56.115` to find out more about the target.
+I used the `-sS`, `-A`, `-n` and `-oA` options because in my opinion these serve a good general purpose while remaining accurate.
+I saved the output to a file so I can go back to it later instead of having to do multiple scans (saving time).

+However, since this way of scanning made me initially miss a crucial port during [my previous writeup](https://holstrater.github.io/stapler/), I now also included the `-p-` option.
 This checks all possible ports, not just the most common ones.
-I saved the output in a file because I don’t like to do multiple scans unless I absolutely have to (such as when I need different `nmap` options to fit a very specific purpose).

 ```bash
 kali@kali:~$ sudo nmap -p- -sS -A -n -oA pwnlab_init 192.168.56.115